Best Places to Spend New Years in Europe

-One of the best places for New Year in the UK is undoubtedly London, England.
+One of the best places for New Years Eve in Europe is undoubtedly London, England.
 From the buzzing nightlife around trendy areas like Camden Town, Shoreditch, or Soho to the more sophisticated affairs in Mayfair, Notting Hill, and Chelsea.
 But the big crowd-pleaser in London for New Year is the official fireworks display at Victoria Embankment.

 Spreading from Westminster Bridge, you will see the sky alight with colorful sparks.
 If you book early enough in advance, you can even get tickets to rooftop bars or skyscrapers and see them sparkle at eye level.
 Alternatively, take a trip on the Thames to see the fireworks adorn London and Tower bridge.